-The System was established and provided for by R.S.11:1901-2025 of the Louisiana Revised Statutes (LRS).
-The System provides retirement benefits to employees of taxing Districts of a parish or any branch or section of a parish within the State which does not have their own retirement system and which elects to become members of the System.
+The Parochial Employees' Retirement System of Louisiana (PERS) is the administrator of a cost-sharing, multiple employer defined benefit pension plan.
+The System was established and provided for by R.S.11:1901 of the Louisiana Revised Statute (LRS).

+The System provides retirement benefits to employees of taxing districts of a parish or any branch or section of a parish within the state which does not have its own retirement system and which elects to become members of the System.